barahona-research-group/PyGenStability/README.md

 # *PyGenStability*
 This ``python`` package is designed for multiscale community detection with Markov Stability (MS) analysis [1, 2] and allows researchers to identify robust network partitions at different resolutions.
-It implements several variants of the MS cost functions that are based on graph diffusion processes.
-Whilst primarily built for MS, the internal architecture of has been designed to solve for a wide range of clustering cost functions since it is based on optimising the so-called generalised modularity function [3].
+It implements several variants of the MS cost functions that are based on graph diffusion processes to explore the network at different scales (see illustration below).
+Whilst primarily built for MS, the internal architecture of *PyGenStability* has been designed to solve for a wide range of clustering cost functions since it is based on optimising the so-called generalised modularity function [3].
 To maximize the generalized modularity cost function, *PyGenStability* provides a convenient ``python`` interface for ``C++`` implementations of Louvain [4] and Leiden [5] algorithms.
 We further provide specific analysis tools to process and analyse the results from multiscale community detection, and to facilitate the autmatic detection of robust partitions [6]. *PyGenStability* is accompanied by a software paper that further details the implementation, result analysis, benchmarks and applications [7].

 <p align="center">